-Silk Road vacations overview
+Our Silk Road vacations

 Our top Silk Road vacations

-Best time to visit the Silk Road
+Best time to go on a Silk Road vacation

 The best time to visit the Silk Road can seem a complicated question, not least because the route traverses a variety of countries and climates.
 If you’re heading to western China, don’t go in January: it’s freezing.
 The continental climate there benefits from a long summer, so August and September are glorious with warm days and delicious ripe fruits everywhere.
 If you’re Central Asia bound, then March to June bring with them mild sunny days and little rain – perfect for sightseeing.
 Avoid high summer.
 Soaring heat and bustling bazaars do not a good match make.